 MT: How are social media important to the success of your business?

-LL: When I first started my own business over a quarter of a century ago, there were not internet, Facebook, linked in, Instagram, etc. Having the golf-ball type of electric type-writer was considered as advanced!
+LL: When I first started my own business over a quarter of a century ago, there was no internet, Facebook, linked in, Instagram, etc. Having the golf-ball type of electric type-writer was considered advanced!
 I am not sure how many of you readers remember this!!

-I remember trying to incorporate internet into my business, ie, having a website.
+I remember trying to incorporate the internet into my business, ie, having a website.
 It was an arduous task.
-It as a world wide wait.
+It is a worldwide wait.
 We only managed to use email and a bit of the internet.